(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "217 .
 TETUAN / El JALIFA EN LA PLAZA DE ESPAÑA" showing a procession watched by many people in Spanish Morocco, as seen from a high vantage point; sepia-tone tarjeta postal with glossy finish & interesting composition, minor wear to the top edge, very late usage at Laporte Pennsylvania. $5.00 tp

 "267 Church Parade Trau" including many priests (probably from the Benedictine monastery there), Azo real photo (triangles both ways) post card with caption from writing on back, slight waviness to the paper (won't lie flat).
-Now offered as part of a historical group of Dalmatian postcards.
+Now offered as part of a historical group in our Dalmatian postcards.

 To order from this